peterducai/etcd-tools/best_practices_book.md

 *Resource requests* specify the minimum amount of resources a container can use *Resource limits* specify the maximum amount of resources a container can use.

-# Limit Resource Usage for Specific Namespaces
+### Limit Resource Usage for Specific Namespaces

 You can solve this through the application of resource quotas.
 If you run the aforementioned command to see all namespaced API resources, you’ll note that ResourceQuotas is among them.
 This means that each namespace can have its own quota that limits the amount of resources it can use from the node.

+### Security

+You should always set up containers with resource limits.
+In the event of a denial of service attack, or even just a burst of very high load on a service, these resource limits will prevent pods from using all available resources in the node they are running on.

 ## Images